Antipurity/sensor-network/js-lib/docs/README.md

 - `iceServers = []`: the [list](https://gist.github.com/mondain/b0ec1cf5f60ae726202e) of [ICE servers](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer/urls) (Interactive Connectivity Establishment).
 - `signaler = sn.Handler.Internet.broadcastChannel`: creates the channel over which negotiation of connections takes place.
 When called, constructs `{ send(Uint8Array), close(), onopen, onmessage, onclose }`, for example, [`new WebSocket(url)`](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).
 - `bytesPerValue=0`: 0 to transmit each value as float32, 1 to quantize as uint8, 2 to quantize as uint16.
 1 is max-compression min-precision; 0 is the opposite.
+- `autoresume = true`: whether the connection closing will trigger an attempt to re-establish it.
 - `untrustedWorkaround = false`: if set, will request a microphone stream and do nothing with it, so that a WebRTC connection can connect.
 The need for this was determined via alchemy, so its exact need-to-use is unknown.

 Imports [100 KiB](https://github.com/feross/simple-peer) on use.